Lecrapouille/MyMakefile/README.md

 └── VERSION
 ```

-- `.makefile/` is simply this MyMakefile repo clone with the following command `git clone git@github.com:Lecrapouille/MyMakefile.git --depth=1 .makefile`.
+- `.makefile/` is simply this MyMakefile repo cloned with the following command `git clone git@github.com:Lecrapouille/MyMakefile.git --depth=1 .makefile`.
-A better solution would to use MyMakefile.git as sub-module for your pincipal project.
+A better solution would to use MyMakefile.git as sub-module for your pincipal project `git submodule add https://github.com/Lecrapouille/MyMakefile.git .makefile`.
 I personally add the `.` to hide it in my workspace but this is not mandatory.
 - `VERSION` is an ASCII file containing a version number such as `0.1` or `1.0.3`.
 It seems useless but it has a great role when installing
 your project in your operating system: you can install different versions of your project without they interfering each others.
 If not present a default file is created.